James Jean

-James Jean is a Taiwanese-American visual artist working primarily in painting and drawing.
+James Jean (born 1979) is a Taiwanese-American visual artist working primarily in painting and drawing.
 He lives and works in Los Angeles, where he moved from New York in 2003.

 Early life

 Jean was born in Taiwan and raised in New Jersey.
 During his early education, he explored various forms of artistic expression, including the piano and trumpet.
 He attended the School of Visual Arts in New York City, from which he graduated in 2001.

 Early career

 In 2001, Jean became a cover artist for DC Comics and Marvel Comics, garnering seven Eisner awards, three consecutive Harvey awards, two gold medals and a silver from the Society of Illustrators of Los Angeles, and a gold medal from the Society of Illustrators of New York.
+He illustrated covers for the comic book series Fables and The Umbrella Academy, for which he has won six Eisner Awards for "Best Cover Artist".
+Jean won the 2005 Wizard Fan Award for Favorite Cover Artist for Fables.
+In 2006, he won Best Artist from the World Fantasy Awards.

 He also worked in advertising, and has contributed to many national and international publications.
 His clients included Time Magazine, The New York Times, Rolling Stone, Spin, ESPN, Atlantic Records, Target, Linkin Park, Playboy, Knopf, Prada among others.
-He illustrated covers for the comic book series Fables and The Umbrella Academy, for which he has won six Eisner Awards for "Best Cover Artist".
-In 2006, he won Best Artist from the World Fantasy Awards.
 He also did the album art for My Chemical Romance 's album The Black Parade, which was released in 2006.